dhall-lang/dhall-lang/standard/semantics.md

   [RFC4648 - Section 8](https://tools.ietf.org/html/rfc4648#section-8), treated
   as a pure function from a byte array to text

-By using the `?` operator, expressions are alternatively resolved, in left-to-right order:

-Pure expressions are always resolved, `missing` never resolves, and imports might not resolve in cases like:
+Resolution of expressions might not be always successful: pure expressions are always resolved, the `missing` keyword never resolves, and imports might not resolve in cases like:
 - an environment variable is not defined
 - file doesn't exist
 - URL is not reachable

+By using the `?` operator, expressions are alternatively resolved, in left-to-right order:

     Γ₀ ⊢ e₀ @ here ⇒ e₂ ⊢ Γ₁